 1. Wave — Best Free Option

 Wave offers unlimited invoicing, income and expense tracking, bank connections, and basic accounting reports at no charge.
-The free tier is not crippled — it covers everything a solo freelancer typically needs for daily financial management.
+For a solo freelancer with straightforward finances, the free tier covers the core workflow without restriction.

 What’s free: Invoicing (unlimited), bank account connections, expense categorization, income tracking, profit/loss reports, basic balance sheet.